 INVESTMENT OBJECTIVE.
-The trust seeks to provide investors with total return potential through capital appreciation and dividend income.
-There is no guarantee that the investment objective of the trust will be achieved.
+The trust seeks to provide investors with income which is generally exempt from regular federal income tax.
+The possibility of capital growth is a secondary objective.
+There is no guarantee that the investment objectives of the trust will be achieved.